BARGHEST-ngo/_WARD-core/README.md

 - *System anomalies (disabled by default):* Catches general system irregularities and anomalous behaviors that don't fit other specific categories
 - *Process anomalies (disabbled by default):* Monitors process creation patterns, suspicious process behaviors, and process-level indicators of compromise

-This enables civil society, journalists, and investigators to run **self-service device triage**, making spyware identification more accessible to many.
+://Data_collection: The engine collects both Bug Report and all forensic ADB logs excluding PII data (such as SMS).
+It stores these in the collections folder for evidence & merges the two, and parses it all for analysis.

-> **Beta notice:** heuristics still require tuning across different OEMs; this is a beta test release.
+> **IMPORTANT Beta notice:** functionality may cause issues and known issues are tracked in this repo. please report any issues you may have. heuristics still require tuning across different OEMs; please be kind this is a beta test release currently.

 ---